-The earth’s climate is now changing at a pace faster than any point in the history of modern civilization.
+The earth’s climate is now changing at a pace faster than at any point in the history of modern civilization.
 This may be a touchy topic and claim but this has been brought about mostly by human activities.
 Climate change has resulted in a wide range of impacts across all continents, affecting many sectors of the economy that are expected to grow in the coming decades.

 Several studies have been conducted by researchers around the world.
 Most if not all of these have reported that the Earth’s surface temperature has indeed increased, including in the atmosphere and oceans.

 In some regions, prolonged periods of high temperatures are causing droughts and leaving communities with little to no fresh water supply.
-For coastal communities, the rise in sea-level combined with storms increases the chances of erosion, storm surge damage and flooding.
+For coastal communities, the rise in sea level combined with storms increases the chances of erosion, storm surge damage, and flooding.
 This, in turn, affects infrastructure like roads, railroads, airports, and other facilities.

 If you want a vivid picture of how these things all come together, maybe watching the 2004 movie: “The Day After Tomorrow” will give you a clearer picture of the things to expect.

 While things may seem too dire, the fortunate thing is that it’s still not too late –if we act collectively and with the utmost urgency in mind.
 What would happen if we simply embraced the best solutions already available to us to improve our planet and shifted them into the mainstream?
 The 2019 documentary “2040” addresses practical solutions to environmental concerns in an interesting format.

 Save for several world leaders who are still thinking that climate change and global warming is a work of fiction, government agencies and NGOs alike are already working towards a lasting “cure” to climate change.

 This is a huge undertaking and no one country can do this on its own.
 This will require a collective effort from all of us for it to work.